hishrini/cdc-monitoring/README.md

 Monitoring solution for the Kafka ecosystem using Prometheus and Grafana on your local environment with Grafana hosted on Podman.

+## Assumption/Prerequisites to run the monitoring setup
+The Monitoring setup assumes you have:
+1. Red Hat Streams for Apache Kafka setup on local machine or RHEL server
+2. Red hat Kafka Connect on local machine or RHEL server
+3. PostgreSQL runs locally or on Podman Desktop(I am currently running this on Podman)
+4. Debezium PostgreSQL Connector Configuration to run the PostgreSQL Debezium Connector on Kafka Connect

 ## Overview of the Monitoring Setup

 1. Set up JMX exporters for Kafka and Kafka Connect to expose metrics to Prometheus